Metformin: Aging and life extension

 Metformin is under investigation that it may be an agent that delays aging; it may increase longevity in some animal models (e.g., C. elegans and crickets).
 This effect may be mediated by insulin and carbohydrate regulation, similar to its effects on diabetes.
 Whether metformin may help extend life, even in otherwise healthy people, remains unknown; a 2021 review of the literature found it is likely to improve healthspan, i.e., the number of years spent in good health, rather than lifespan overall.

 A 2017 review found that people with diabetes who were taking metformin had lower all-cause mortality.
 They also had reduced cancer and cardiovascular disease compared with those on other therapies.
 In people without diabetes, metformin does not appear to reduce the risk of cancer and cardiovascular disease.

 Cancer

 The potential anti-cancer effects of metformin are believed to be mediated through multiple pathways, particularly involving AMP-activated protein kinase (AMPK) activation and IGF-1R modulation.
 Research has focused particularly on stomach cancer, with evidence of protective impact (reducing the risk of cancer) and improving survival rates among patients in whom cancer has already developed.
 Despite promising findings, evidence is still preliminary and there is no consensus on its preventive and therapeutic role.

 COVID-19

-A study found a benefit using metformin to reduce the occurrence of long COVID.
+Four studies (two clinical trials and electronic health record studies) found that metformin may help prevent Long COVID when taken during the acute infection.

 It is unclear if there is a reduced risk of death using metformin to treat people with COVID-19.